mootools/mootools-more/Docs/Forms/OverText.md

 * *array* - an array of all the running instances of the class.

-OverText Static Method: update {#OverText:hideAll}
+OverText Static Method: hideAll {#OverText:hideAll}
 -------------------------------------------------

 This allows you to manually hide all the OverTexts on the page.